OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/01_Einfach_KI_Orientierung_Nugget.md

 @@ danach eine SLide dazu wie schnell die Entwicklung von KI im Vergelich zu anderen Technologien sicht verbreitet hat @@

 ## Modul 3: Wie verändert KI in der Gesellschaft ud Arbeitswelt
+### Risks of Artificial Intelligence

+Data Bias and Discrimination
+– AI systems can inherit biases from training data, leading to unfair or discriminatory outcomes.

+Faulty Decisions
+– Automated decisions (e.g., in education, HR, or healthcare) may have serious consequences if applied uncritically.

+Lack of Transparency (“Black Box”)
+– Many AI models are difficult to understand, reducing trust and accountability.

+Privacy and Security Issues
+– AI requires large datasets, which can put sensitive information at risk of misuse or breaches.

+Overreliance on Technology
+– Excessive use may weaken human skills or lead to uncritical acceptance of AI-generated results.

+Job Displacement and Transformation
+– Routine tasks may be automated, causing uncertainty and fear among workers.

+Disinformation and Manipulation
+– AI can generate convincing fake texts, images, or videos (“deepfakes”) and spread misinformation.

+Legal and Liability Challenges
+– It is often unclear who is responsible for damages caused by AI: developers, users, or operators.

+Unequal Access
+– Lack of access to AI tools and training may widen the digital divide.

+Environmental Impact
+– Training and operating large AI models consumes significant energy and resources.

+### Opportunities of Artificial Intelligence

+Efficiency & Productivity
+– Automates repetitive tasks, speeds up processes, and frees humans for creative and complex work.

+Personalized Learning & Training
+– Supports individualized education through adaptive learning systems and smart feedback.

+Enhanced Decision-Making
+– Provides data-driven insights, simulations, and forecasts that improve planning and strategy.

+Innovation & New Business Models
+– Enables new products, services, and entire industries (e.g., smart homes, autonomous systems).

+Improved Quality & Precision
+– Reduces errors in production, healthcare, and technical processes through high accuracy.

+Accessibility & Inclusion
+– Supports people with disabilities (e.g., speech recognition, translation, assistive technologies).

+Global Collaboration
+– AI tools make cross-border exchange and cooperation easier through translation and knowledge sharing.

+Safety & Risk Management
+– Predicts failures, monitors systems, and helps prevent accidents.

+Sustainability & Green Transition
+– Optimizes energy use, supports smart grids, and enables resource-efficient production.

+Skill Development & Lifelong Learning
+– Offers new opportunities for upskilling and reskilling through micro-learning and AI tutors.

 ## Modul 4: Zentrale Begriffe